khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 4: Lines 27, 28: What exactly is meant by the amplitude transfer function or amplitude tuning?
 Is there an equation?

-At this point we describe tuning as an empirical curve (something that can be plotted in a figure, and compared from cell to cell), but do not yet use any equations.
-Later in the text we parameterize these curves, and provide all related equations.
+At this point we describe tuning as the shape of an empirically observed curve (something that can be plotted, and compared from cell to cell), and do not yet use  equations to quantify it.
+Later in the text we parameterize these curves, to capture key differences between them, and provide all related equations.

 > Page 4, lines 27 - 33: what figure panels are being described here?

-We added a reference to (Fig 1D,E).
+We added a reference to Fig 1D,E.

 > Page 6, lines 10-20.
 The authors point out that the amount of response adaptation in the conductance vs. number of spike curves varies as a function of the stimulus that the animal was exposed to.
 While it is true that this information can be gleaned by examining Figure 1E, the authors would be well served to make a second index, such as an adaptation index, in a panel F. This would really drive home the points the authors would like the reader to take away from the Figure.
 (I missed it the first time through, I just saw the reduced gain in Fig. 1E, not the adaptation.)